sonu-kumar-analytics/sales-analysis-project/README.md

 📊 Sales Performance Dashboard

+This project analyzes retail sales data to uncover insights on revenue, profitability, and overall business performance using Power BI, SQL, and Excel.

+---

 📌 Objective

 The objective of this project is to analyze sales data and identify key insights to improve business performance and profitability.

+---

+📂 Dataset

+The dataset contains order-level sales data including region, category, product, sales, and profit details.

 ---